JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Analysis

+\rr{We place the absolute lower limit on the extinction towards X8.33 by assuming no dust contribution to the emission.
+Using the \cite{chiar_pixie_2006} extinction law, we determine that a minimum of $A_V\gtrsim 140$ is required to explain the observed flux at 4\microns. } \rr{Any additional dust contribution would increase the extinction.} \rr{Indeed,} the significant excess emission observed \rf{at wavelengths greater than} 4.8\microns indicates the presence of hot dust that dominates at mid-infrared wavelengths.
 At 4\microns, blackbody radiation from the dust dominates at $T\ge190$ K assuming that the emitting dust has the same physical extent as the free-free emission seen at 92\ghz or $r= 1500$ au.
 An even higher temperature is required to explain the high flux observed in the F2550W filter.
-The high observed MIRI fluxes imply that dust is a minor contributor to the 92\ghz flux.
-Figure \ref{fig:X833} shows that the observed SED is somewhat consistent with $T_d = 200$ K, $A_V = 180$ assuming an extinction curve from \cite{chiar_pixie_2006}.
-However, due to the uncertainty on the true shape of the extinction curve \citep{nogueras-lara_variability_2019} and a lack of direct temperature measurements, these are likely only rough estimates.
-At the same time, the $A_V\sim200$ aligns with extinction estimates based on the surface density reported in \cite{ginsburg_distributed_2018}.
+Figure \ref{fig:X833} shows that the observed SED is somewhat consistent with $T_d = 200$ K, $A_V = 180$ assuming an extinction curve from \cite{chiar_pixie_2006}. \rrr{This result is consistent with the extinction estimate of $A_V\sim200$ based on surface density reported in \cite{ginsburg_distributed_2018}.} However, due to the uncertainty on the true shape of the extinction curve \citep{nogueras-lara_variability_2019} and a lack of direct temperature measurements, these are likely only rough estimates. \rrr{For instance,} \rr{using an extinction law from \citealt{gordon_one_2023} with $R_V=3.1$ results in an increase in the inferred $A_V$ by $\sim$30\% \citep{Decleir2022, Gordon2021, Fitzpatrick2019, Gordon2009}.}